Shadow and stability of quantum-corrected black holes: The strategy to generate exterior solutions

 \section{The strategy to generate exterior solutions}

-In this section, we consider the OSD model and set up our notations.
+In this section, we recall the OS model.
 In this model, the spacetime manifold ${\cal M}$ is divided into two regions, the interior region ${\cal M}^-$ and the exterior region ${\cal M}^+$, by its timelike boundary 3-surface $\Sigma={\cal M}^-\cap{\cal M}^+$.
-The former is assumed to be a FRW spacetime region sourced with a spherical dust ball (cloud) with homogenous density, while the latter is described by a static and spherically symmetric spacetime region.
-To match these two regions at $\Sigma$, suitable boundary conditions need to be imposed.
-In the classical theory, the conditions have been studied by Darmois and Israel \cite{Darmois:1927,Israel:1966rt}, and hence are called as the Darmois-Israel junction conditions.
-In what follows, we will match the exterior to the interior of dust collapsing star via the Darmois-Israel junction conditions following Refs. \cite{Poisson:2004bk,Adler:2005vn,Kanai:2010ae,Blau:2021}, so that the exterior solutions could be generated dynamically by the interior solutions.
+The former is assumed to be a FRW spacetime region sourced with a spherical dust ball (cloud) with homogenous density with the following line element